Seemingly clear starting positions

-On Wednesday, the last four round of 16 teams will be determined in the Champions League.
+On Wednesday, the last four teams in the last 16 of the Champions League will be determined.
 In the second legs of the play-offs, the cards appear to be stacked.

 Borussia Dortmund won 2:0 against Atalanta Bergamo on Tuesday of the previous week and will travel to Lombardy with a corresponding cushion.
 However, this should only reassure the BVB bosses around managing director Lars Ricken to a limited extent.
 On the one hand, because they have been in the business long enough to know that a two-goal lead is quickly squandered.
 On the other hand, because the Bergamasques have already played many a big opponent to the wall in front of a home crowd.